-For business professional attire, suits are required.
-Suits have a jacket and pant, or skirt and it is preferred that the jacket and pant/skirt are of a matching set.
-No casual shoes such as tennis shoes are permissible.
+For business professional attire, suits are needed for both men (with ties) and women.
+Suits have a jacket and pant or skirt for women and it is preferred that the jacket and pant/skirt are of a matching set.
+No casual shoes for men or women such as tennis shoes are permissible.
 Skirts are to be of an appropriate length that would allow the participants to sit and move comfortably.
-Business Professional Attire is expected for events such as, but not limited to, the White Coat Ceremony, PT Day at the Capitol, etc.